Math Private Tutoring Guide: What to Expect

 To make the most of their sessions, students are encouraged to come prepared with specific topics or problems they’re struggling with in their classwork or assigned practice problems.
 Many students come to us looking for math homework help, while others are looking to get ahead or catch up on past units, either way, it helps to know what you want out of the session and to prepare appropriately.

-Unlike traditional classroom settings where a teacher might lecture, tutoring sessions at Marks Education are hands-on and focused on practice.
+Unlike traditional classroom settings where a teacher usually lectures, tutoring sessions at Marks Education are hands-on and focused on practice.
 Anthony has an extensive collection of practice problems from his time as a teacher but also utilizes resources for customized engaging and targeted practice sets.
 These are great methods to getting hands-on practice, with guided expert help.

 There are typically three phases of learning in any session.

-- Catching Up: If a student is struggling with previous topics, the session focuses on bringing them up to speed to ensure they have a solid foundation.
+Catching Up: For students struggling with previous week’s topics, the session may focus on bringing them up to speed and building a solid foundation.
+It’s hard to feel confident about new content if you’re still struggling with previous weeks’ topics.

 The Role of Tutoring

-It’s important to understand that tutoring is meant to supplement classroom learning, not replace it.
-Anthony and the team at Marks Education work to support and enhance the instruction students receive in school, rather than serving as the primary source of teaching.
-Regular classroom attendance and participation are crucial, with tutoring sessions providing targeted assistance and enrichment, not a substitution to classroom learning.
+We’ll end this article with the fact that tutoring is meant to supplement classroom learning, not entirely replace it.
+Anthony and the tutoring team at Marks Education work to support the instruction students receive in school, rather than serving as the primary source of teaching.
+While we have instruction programs centered around making developments outside of your coursework, regular classroom attendance and participation are essential to seeing real results in any tutoring sessions.

 Contact us to learn more about our packages, schedule a consultation, or discover our summer math intensive programs.